earroyoron/clarity-assignment-2020/README.md

 Note: I use "Sonar" but as is not free I included this tool that I am not very used, but a code-review tool is a needed tool for a healthy project.

-## Solution And Design notes
+# Solution And Design notes

 The first task just use a Kotlin Sequence to improve the performance; using `File.useLines` we can get a Sequence and also the file is automatically closed.

-The second task is a tipical Producer-Consumer problem when we should take care of a fast-producer and slow-Consumer so we have to be aware of backpressure with some interesting syncronization issues.
+The second task is a typical **Producer-Consumer problem** when we should take care of a fast-producer and slow-Consumer so we have to be aware of **back-pressure** with some interesting synchronization issues.

 My solution uses a different thread for both
-Producer and Consumer, and controls backpressure with a simple and classical JDK TransferQueue.
+Producer and Consumer, and controls back-pressure with a simple and classical JDK TransferQueue.
 (not Kotlin coroutines, as I tried use them but had problems with the context between them, and I could got a solution with that Kotlin feature,...
 I will keep trying with this for my own!) and I use the most simple option for control
-backpressure: will just drop messages from producer if consumer is surpassed.
+back-pressure: will just drop messages from producer if consumer is surpassed.

-So the solution just calculate just-in-time the three metrics, and every hour we print the figures and set the three metrics to zero.
+So the solution just calculate just-in-time the three metrics(*), and every hour we print the figures and set the three metrics to zero.
 But while we are "printing" we need and exclusive access (to avoid keep updating data while we prepare